yaya-sy/EntropyBasedCLDMetrics/README.md

 ## Plottings

-You can reproduce the figures of the paper with this `.Rmd` script: `analysis/plots.Rmd`
+You can reproduce the figures of the paper with this notebook: `analysis/plots.Rmd`

 ## Mixed Linear Models

-You can reproduce the mixed linear models of the paper with this `.Rmd` script: `analysis/models.Rmd`
+You can reproduce the mixed linear models of the paper with this notebook: `analysis/models.Rmd`

 ## Correlations

 We give the MLU, IPSyn and VOCD already computed on the Providence corpus.
-The CSV file is `chi.kideval.prepared.csv`.
+The CSV file is in `extra/chi.kideval.csv`.

-But before computing the correlations with the entropy metric, you will need to merge `chi.kideval.prepared.csv` with the CSVs produced in the previous experiments.
+But before computing the correlations with the entropy metric, you will need to merge `chi.kideval.csv` with the CSVs produced in the previous experiments.

 For the experiments 1A, 2A and 2B, you can prepare the CSVs for computing the correlations using this command: